philmccarthy/philmccarthy.github.io/_posts/2021-01-29-turing-midway-update.md

   - make API calls using `fetch`
   - use jQuery to traverse and manipulate the Document Object Model (DOM)

 Up to this point, I've invested approximately 800 hours into my studies at Turing.
 The days, weeks, and months are long but fulfilling.
-I feel like I've learned more than I can fully comprehend from a technical standpoint.
+I feel like I've learned more than I can distill from a technical standpoint.

 But I've also had the chance to meet and work with amazing humans.
 Being a member of the diverse, progressive Turing community has pushed me to check my unconscious bias and hone my active listening skills.